Batuffola/social_sciences_opinion_dynamics/README.md

-# Flexible opinion dynamics framework
+# Flexible opinion dynamics model
 Opinion dynamics are still often modeled using single contagion frameworks such as SIR models.
 However, it is well established that the relationship between exposure to a number of people holding a particular opinion and subsequent changes in an